-Rockies and Canoe - Hotel / Camping MixA typical Canada Outdoor vacation during this guided hiking tour in the Rocky Mountains with good hotels in Banff, Lake Louise and Jasper National Parks with hotel accommodations and a canoe expedition with primitive wilderness camping on islands in the river.
+Rockies Hiking and Canoe Trip - Hotel / Camping MixA typical Canada Outdoor vacation during this guided hiking tour in the Rocky Mountains with good hotels in Banff, Lake Louise and Jasper, followed by a fully outfitted multi day canoe trip with primitive wilderness camping on islands in the river.

-Tour PK, Hiking and Canoe - Hotel and Camping Mix, 14 daysA 2 week combination of guide day hikes and sightseeing in the National Parks of the Canadian Rockies while staying in comfortable hotels at night.
+Tour PK, Hiking and Canoe - Hotel and Camping Mix, 14 daysA 2 week combination of guided day hikes and sightseeing in the National Parks of the Canadian Rocky Mountains while staying in comfortable hotels at night.
 Stunning vistas along the famous Icefields Parkway between Banff and Jasper are the backdrop for fabulous specially selected, moderate hikes.
-Then for the canoe trip down the untamed Athabasca River, away from busy tourist spots, we supply all equipment like tents, sleeping bags, mattresses, canoe bags and more for a safe and enjoyable journey.
+Then for the canoe trip down the untamed Athabasca River, away from busy tourist spots, we supply all equipment like tents, sleeping bags, mattresses, canoe bags and more for a safe and enjoyable Canada vacation.

 What's Included:All transfers, transportation in minibus, welcome gift, 8 nights in hotels (twin) with breakfasts, 5 nights in spacious tents (2 pers./tent), all meals while camping from dinner day 8 to lunch day 13, admission to the national parks, 5 days with 2-person canoes and required safety equipment, sleeping bag and self inflating mattress, canoe bags in various sizes, services of a licensed guide who accompanies the group on all hikes.